Find The Best AC Replacement Contractors in USA

 • Turn off the power: Before cleaning, disconnect the power to your AC unit at the circuit breaker.

 • Clean the outdoor unit: Clear away any debris, such as leaves, grass, and dirt, from around the unit.
-Use a garden hose to rinse the condenser coils and fins.
+Carefully rinse dirt or grime from the unit's exterior.

-• Clean the indoor unit: Remove the access panel to the air handler and check the filter.
+• Clean the indoor unit: Remove the access panel to the air handler and clean or replace the air filter.
 Remove any visible dust and clean the drip pan to prevent mold growth.

 How do I reset my AC unit?